TheRincon/gc_plotter/README.md

 ---

-We can also try a stlightly larger genome to see if it scales:
+We can also try a slightly larger genome to see if it scales:

 ```bash
 ./gc.sh /home/arabidopsis_thaliana_genomic.fna 10000